nlanky/pale-pass/README.md

 - `canRecruit` - Whether the player can recruit this villager in the villagers view.
 - `requirements` - See "Adding a building".
 - `gatherResources` - See "Adding a building".
 - `militaryStrength` - Each villager has a number that represents their strength in a type of combat - hand to hand, archery, and mounted.
 These values will have an impact on their usefulness when fighting other towns.
+If the villager's specialty is Soldier, we generally give them higher stats.
-- `icons` - As with buildings, this may be deprecated in the future so just re-use an existing villager's `icons` property value.
+- `image` - A portrait image of the villager that is shown throughout the app.

 When specifying requirements, you can use the `NO_VILLAGER_REQUIREMENTS` constant if the villager doesn't require anything to be recruited.
 This constant sets `tier` to 1 (the starting tier) and `buildingIds`/`villagerIds` to empty arrays.